 There can be no denial in the fact that Discipline is the key to success in any activity.
 Software Development is no exception to it.
 And that discipline is laid out by SDLC (Software Development Life Cycle or System Development Life Cycle).
-SDLC defines and establishes guidelines/syntax for a Process.
+SDLC defines all the stages in a software cycle and outlines how each process is to be carried out.
+The objective is to deliver a high quality software that meets or exceeds customer expectations, reaches completion within times and cost estimates.

 SDLC Models